 How to Build a Diamond Kite

-Firstly, if it's very windy outside, stay home!
-This is a light to moderate wind kite and won't like being launched in a gale.
+First, if it's very windy outside, stay home!
+This is a light-to-moderate-wind kite and won't like being launched in a gale.

 Out in the Field